engeir/hack-md-notes/volcano-papers.md

 - Time constants for the ocean of $2.74$ months and for the land of $1.04$ months are accurate and applicable in the dynamic analysis.

-## The importance of ENSO phase during volcanic eruptions for detection and attribution
+## 2016 — Lehner et al.: The importance of ENSO phase during volcanic eruptions for detection and attribution

 > DOI: [10.1002/2016GL067935](https://doi.org/10.1002/2016GL067935)